 CFD Applications Importance Why is It Important to Use CFD Analysis?

 With a CFD analysis, we can understand the flow and heat transfer throughout a design process.
-The basic methodology for any engineering CFD analysis is developed on few procedures:
+The basic methodology for any engineering CFD analysis is based on a few procedures:

 • Understanding flow model — Flow separations, transient effect, physical interactions;